rhysd/react-vim-wasm/README.md

 User-defined custom renderer can be defined through `drawer` property of `<Vim/>` component or `useVim()` hook.

-The `drawer` proprety is an instance which implements `ScreenDrawer` interface defined in `vim-wasm/vimwasm.d.ts`.
+The `drawer` property is an instance which implements `ScreenDrawer` interface defined in `vim-wasm/vimwasm.d.ts`.
 Please read [this code](https://github.com/rhysd/vim.wasm/blob/wasm/wasm/vimwasm.ts) to know the interface.

 By defining your class implementing the interface, your class can render Vim screen instead of `<canvas/>`.